 The water tower and the jesuit church

-Lastly, I'd like to introduce you to two buildings I really liked myself: the Jesuit Church and the water tower.
+Two buildings I really liked in Manheim: the Jesuit Church and the water tower.
 The water tower is an Art Nouveau building with a small park behind it that marks the end/beginning of the grid.

 The church deserves a mention because of its colors.
 I'm not a fan of the “typical” churches with dark wood and lots of heavy ornaments, but the Jesuitenkirche was the opposite of that.

 When I visited it, it was drizzling outside and the sky was covered in clouds.
-I'd expected it to be even darker inside the church, but the interior consists mostly of white, pastel green and soft red/pink, which actually made it look “bright”, if that's not a too odd thing to say of a church.
+I'd expected it to be even darker inside the church, but the interior consists mostly of white, pastel green and soft red/pink, which actually made it look “bright” if that's not an odd thing to say of a church.

-There's also a big organ above the entry door that you can walk up to and when I was visiting, someone was playing it.
+There's also a big organ above the entry door that you can walk up to, when I was visiting, someone was playing it.
 I actually don't know if it was just a visitor or “the organ guy”.
 I like to think it was just a visitor.

 How to get to Mannheim